On Bayesian Oracle Properties: Bayesian Oracle Properties

+This defines an oracle property for Bayesian model averaging, which basically says that any posterior inference based on model averaging is asymptotically equivalent to the oracle posterior inference based on only the true model.
+It turns out that one can establish the following fundamental inequality. \begin{prop} where $\cal {F}$ is the set of all measurable events. \end{prop}

-This proposition reveals a deep relation between three different topics: model averaging ($\pi$), oracle performance ($\pi(\cdot|M_0)$) , and model selection ($\pi(M_0)$).
-The total variation distance between the model average posterior and the oracle posterior is exactly equal to the posterior probability of missing the true model.\\
+This proposition reveals a deep relation between three quantities: the model averaging posterior $\pi(\theta|\DD)$, the oracle posterior $\pi(\theta|M^*,\DD)$, and the posterior probability of the true model $\pi(M^*|\DD)$.
+The total variation distance between the model averaging posterior and the oracle posterior is bounded above by the posterior probability of missing the true model.
+A direct consequence of Proposition \ref{tvmisprob} is the relation between the global model selection consistency (Property \ref{O1}) and the oracle property for Bayesian model averaging (Property \ref{O2}).